 India is also the world’s second biggest emerging Green Bonds Market: since the first issuance by Yes Bank in 2015, an aggregate of $7.2 Billion has been raised by the end of last year, most of it going to fund renewable energy projects.
 International Green Bond issues are also increasingly popular on the subcontinent, regularly oversubscribed and with higher than average coupon rates.
 And with the current scarcity of good news stories, that’s certainly a reason for the Reserve Bank of India to give itself a well-earned pat on the back.

 Mainstream Impact Investment is the leading model for ESG investment strategies across the globe: recognising, as it does, that robust and compliant businesses are better placed for long-term success.
 And that’s the model Red Ribbon Asset Management has adopted for more than a decade: securing higher than average rate investor returns, and looking after the planet in the process.

 All of which means that it’s time, more than time, to look to the future…

 Sustainable investment strategies aren’t just a green wash for corporate filings: for our precious planet they’re a matter of life and death, and in these turbulent times we have to act quickly to make all our futures more secure.

-Red Ribbon is committed to identifying and building on investment opportunities that are fully in compliance with its core Planet, People, Profit policy: not only offering above market rate returns for investors but also protecting our Natural Capital through innovative programmes like the Eco Hotels Project.
+Red Ribbon is committed to identifying and building on investment opportunities that are fully in compliance with its core Planet, People, Profit policy: not only offering above market rate returns for investors but also protecting our Natural Capital.